nojronatron/nojronatron.github.io/continuing-education/cheatsheets/git.md

 ## Git Reset

-Usage example `git reset --{option} {commit_hash}`:
+Terminal usage example: `git reset --{option} {commit_hash}`

 Options:

 - Soft: Removes the last commit from current branch, retaining file changes `git reset --soft HEAD~1`
 - Mixed: Same as soft _except_ retains changes in working tree but _not in the index_ (unstaged) `git reset --mixed HEAD~1`
-- Hard: Loose all uncommitted changes, including untracked files.
+- Hard: Lose all uncommitted changes, including untracked files.
 This effectively rolls-back the commit _and all file changes_ to the previous commit `git reset --hard HEAD~1`
-- Merge: Undo a _merge_ wile preserving uncommitted changes in current working directory.
+- Merge: Undo a _merge_ while preserving uncommitted changes in current working directory.
 - Keep: Similar to Hard but uses a _diff_ against all files so uncommitted changes are _not reset_.

+Visual Studio:

+- Mixed: Pick the commit **just prior** to the one you want to reset and it will store changes to tracked **unstaged** files

 ## Footer